 Direct answer: If possible, yes.
 Waiting reduces red flags from multiple applications and allows your health to stabilize.

-If you’re declined for life insurance, waiting 6-12 months before reapplying is strategic.
-This time allows your MIB file to age, allows your health to potentially improve, and doesn’t create the appearance of a desperate applicant shopping.
-If you’re switching carriers to get better rates, you can apply sooner (particularly with a broker handling multiple applications simultaneously), but rushing immediately after a decline creates red flags.
+If you apply for life insurance and are turned down, waiting 6-12 months before reapplying is strategic.
+This time allows your MIB inquiry logs to age, allows your health to potentially improve, and doesn’t create the appearance of desperate applicant shopping.
+Remember, underwriters will see in MIB that you applied to a carrier recently; waiting reduces this red flag.
+If you’re switching carriers to get better rates, you can apply sooner (particularly with a broker handling coordinated applications simultaneously), but multiple rapid applications create suspicious patterns visible in MIB’s inquiry records.

 Does MIB affect other types of insurance?